Approximating Pandora's Box with Correlations: A Naive Reduction to

+Intuitively, these ``final'' boxes indicate to a policy that this will be the last box opened, and so its values, which are at least that of the best values of the boxes chosen, should now be taken into account in the cost of the solution.

-In order to prove the result, we use the following two key lemmas.
-In Lemma~\ref{lem:pbv_to_pb0_opts} we show that the optimal solution for the transformed instance of $\pbT$ is not much higher than the optimal for initial problem.
-In Lemma~\ref{lem:pbv_to_pb0_policies} we show how to obtain a policy for the initial problem with values, given a policy for the problem with a threshold. \begin{lemma} Given the instance $\mathcal{I}$ of $\pbv$ and the instance $\mathcal{I}'$ of $\pbT$ it holds that
+In order to prove Theorem~\ref{thm:pbv_to_pb0}, we use two key lemmas.
+In Lemma~\ref{lem:pbv_to_pb0_opts} we show that the optimal value for the transformed instance $\mathcal{I}'$ of $\pbT$ is not much higher than the optimal value for original instance $\mathcal{I}$.
+In Lemma~\ref{lem:pbv_to_pb0_policies} we show how to obtain a policy for the initial instance with values, given a policy for the problem with a threshold.